Cecil Hotel (Los Angeles): Reputation for violence, suicide, and murder

-In 2013, the Cecil (by then re-branded as the "Stay on Main" although still maintaining the original Hotel Cecil signs and painted advertisements on its exterior) became the focus of renewed attention when surveillance footage of a young Canadian student, Elisa Lam, behaving erratically in the hotel's elevator, went viral.
+In 2013, the Cecil (by then re-branded as the "Stay on Main" although still maintaining the original Hotel Cecil signs and painted advertisements on its exterior) became the focus of renewed attention when surveillance footage of a young Canadian student, Elisa Lam, behaving erratically in the hotel's elevator, was disseminated widely in international media.
 The video depicts Lam repeatedly pressing the elevator's buttons, walking in and out of the elevator and possibly attempting to hide from someone.
 It was recorded shortly before her disappearance.
 After 19 days, her naked body was discovered in a water supply cistern on the hotel roof, following complaints from guests of odd-tasting water and low pressure.
 How she got into the water tank long remained a mystery.
 The floor Lam stayed on was one of the floors that did not have security footage, which left uncertainty as to whether her death was a homicide until Lam’s sister had revealed to detectives that Lam had a history of not taking her medication.
 Among her possessions left at the hotel were several prescription medications, seemingly untouched.
-Lam had previously been diagnosed with an extreme form of bipolar disorder and was known for displaying similar psychotic behaviour in the past, also claimed by her friends to act weird at times when her medications were not taken.
-Police ruled that her erratic behaviour on the elevator was caused by a paranoid hallucination, as she had climbed into the tank herself, believing that she was in danger.
+Lam had previously been diagnosed with an extreme form of bipolar disorder and was known for displaying similar psychotic behavior in the past, also claimed by her friends to act strange at times when her medications were not taken.
+Police ruled that her erratic behavior on the elevator was caused by a paranoid hallucination, as she had climbed into the tank herself, believing that she was in danger.
 Police then speculate that perhaps when she entered the tank, the water level was high enough that she could've gotten herself out; but as guests and residents used the tap water, the level could have decreased leaving her trapped in the tank, without a way to get herself out.
 They also speculate she undressed while in the tank, attempting to remove the clothing weighing her down.
 The Los Angeles County Coroner ruled her death accidental due to drowning, with bipolar disorder being a significant factor.